Referencing online material in APA

 - Web pages do not always have the same quality controls as printed material.
 Many websites are not appropriate for an academic assignment.
 See evaluating source quality for details.

 Many online sources do not identify an individual author.
+In this case use the organisation in the place of the author.
 See no author for details:

 Some websites may also be missing a year of publication or page numbers.